mimn97/mimn97.github.io/_pages/about.md

 ---

 Hi Folks!
 I am a senior student in The College of Wooster, OH.
-I am double-majoring in computer science and mathematics and minoring in statistics and data science.
 I love computational approaches to medicine areas, particularly psychiatry or mental healthcare fields.
 With participating in various research and academic projects at my undergraduate institution, I have obtained several skills and techniques for machine learning and statistical modeling.
 Now, I would like to extend my research interest to deeper areas - Deep learning and Natural language processing.